 “The camp commander will be responsible to the senior prisoner or designated internee for maintaining his command intact.”

 The POWs were also told to stay in the camp.
 After this, the Japanese guards soon disappeared from the camp.
 The POWs found a warehouse with Red Cross packages and distributed the packages to the entire camp.
 The camp was liberated on September 13, by a POW Recovery Team and on September 18, at 7:09 A.M., the POWs left the camp and were taken to Nagasaki, where they boarded a ship and were returned to the Philippines.

 When asked if he thought that using the atomic bomb was wrong, George said the bomb saved his life and the lives of the other POWs.
 Expecting an American invasion of Japan, the Japanese had received orders to kill all the POWs.
 The Japanese had already dug out the machine-gun placements to be used to execute the POWs.

 In late September he was boarded onto the U.S.S.
 General R. L. Howze.
 The ship arrived in San Francisco on October 16, 1945.
 George returned to Harrodsburg and was discharged, from the army, on May 2, 1946.
 He married Lonnie East and moved to Nicholasville, Kentucky.
 He worked as a plumber and was a partner in the company of Cannon & Chumley Plumbing.

 Recalling his time as a POW, George said, “I guess cruelty to the underdog is their way of life.
 I don’t resent it now, but I sure didn’t like it then.
 But I don’t think they were mistreating us by their standards.
 That’s the funny thing.”

-George E. Chumley worked as a plumber and passed away on May 21, 1988, in Nicholasville, Kentucky, and was buried at Blue Grass Memorial Gardens in Nicholasville.
+George E. Chumley passed away on May 21, 1988, in Nicholasville, Kentucky, and was buried at Blue Grass Memorial Gardens in Nicholasville.